SPADE: Spatial Transcriptomics and Pathology Alignment Using a Mixture of Data Experts for an Expressive Latent Space: Introduction

 Spatial transcriptomics addresses this gap by providing spatially resolved gene expression data, allowing for additional molecular context for a given tissue specimen.
 Although both ST and H\&E data have independently proven useful in various applications, their combined potential for creating a more comprehensive representation learning framework remains unexplored.
 To this end, we introduce SPADE, a vision-ST foundation model that uses a mixture of experts, each trained via contrastive learning, to unify ST data and H\&E images to produce slide representations that encompass both modalities.
 SPADE is trained using a large collection of Visium data from the HEST-1K dataset to generate a rich, expressive latent representation space that spans multiple tissue types \cite{jaume2024hest}.
 We hypothesize that training a contrastive learning model on paired ST and WSI data will create a shared latent space that captures molecularly informed features of tissue organization.
 This enriched representation is expected to improve performance across various downstream tasks compared to conventional WSI self-supervised learning.

-SPADE's novel architecture based on a mixture-of-experts is specifically designed to handle the complexities of spatially resolved paired ST and H\&E data.
+SPADE's architecture, based on a mixture-of-experts, is specifically designed to handle the complexities of spatially resolved paired ST and H\&E data.
 Each expert is trained on a distinct subset of ST-WSI pairs, identified through a two-step K-means clustering process.
 First, patches are grouped into K subclusters within each organ, yielding per-organ centroids.
 Then, these centroids are clustered again across all organs to arrive at a final set of K representative clusters spanning the 515 Visium WSIs.
 This process generates hard negatives, enhancing training for individual experts and ensuring robust representation learning across multiple tissue types.
-Our contributions are summarized as follows: \begin{enumerate} \item \textbf{Multimodal Representation Learning:} We propose the first histology foundation model that pretrains on paired H\&E and ST data, producing an enriched latent space for pathology tasks. \item \textbf{Mixture-of-Experts with Hard Negative Mining:} By clustering WSIs in a two-step K-means process, SPADE identifies challenging examples that enhance discrimination and prevent trivial solutions, especially across diverse organ types. \item \textbf{Comprehensive Evaluation across 14 Tasks:} We demonstrate SPADE's effectiveness on eight cancer classification tasks and six survival prediction tasks, showcasing its robust performance in modeling the complexity of tumor samples. \end{enumerate}
+Our contributions are summarized as follows: \begin{enumerate} \item \textbf{Multimodal Representation Learning:} We propose the first histology foundation model that pretrains on paired H\&E and ST data, producing an enriched latent space for pathology tasks. \item \textbf{Mixture of Data Experts with Hard Negative Mining:} By clustering WSIs in a two-step K-means process, SPADE identifies challenging examples that enhance discrimination and prevent trivial solutions, especially across diverse organ types. \item \textbf{Comprehensive Evaluation across 20 Tasks:} We demonstrate SPADE's effectiveness on eight cancer classification tasks, six survival prediction tasks, and six biomarker prediction tasks, showcasing its robust performance in modeling the complexity of tumor samples. \end{enumerate}